-Knowledge of relevant law and professional ethics, and the ability to apply both in practice, are hallmarks of the professional.
-In many situations, law and ethics intersect and complicate resolution of the issue.
-This workshop discusses the sources of authority and the expectations of both ethics and law, using MPSW 20, the NASW Code of Ethics, the ABA Code of Ethics, and Wisconsin and federal statutes to understand how law and ethics work together, especially in regard to boundaries, duty to report, duty to evaluate, the scope of practice, and continuing education.
-Case scenarios will be used for group problem solving.
+Knowledge of relevant law and professional ethics, and the ability to apply both in practice, are hallmarks of the profession.
+In many situations, law and ethics intersect and complicate the resolution of the issue.
+This program discusses the sources of authority and the expectations of both ethics and law.
+Using MPSW 20, the NASW Code of Ethics, the ABA Code of Ethics, and Wisconsin and federal statutes, we will examine how law and ethics work together, especially in regard to boundaries, the duty to report, duty to evaluate, and the scope of practice.
+Case scenarios will be used for group problem-solving.

 - Explain how law and ethics can intersect to complicate ethical dilemmas.

 - Define and explain the expectations of duty to report and the duty to evaluate.

 - Discuss sources of ethics authority including MPSW 20, NASW Code of Ethics, and ABA Code of Ethics.

 - Cite Wisconsin and federal laws that illustrate how laws and ethics work together.

 - Utilize a decision‐making model when an ethical or boundary issue arises.

 This program satisfies the Wisconsin Social Worker’s Ethics and Boundaries requirements for licensing.

 Social workers, counselors, psychologists, marriage and family therapists, substance abuse counselors, school psychologists, and other human service professionals.